flexible-address-space/eurosys22-artifact/README.md

 Specifically, for 99P and 95P latencies, you can check the very first `95.xx` and `99.yy` in the last column.
 Then, the number in the first column in that row corresponds to the latency number in micro-seconds.
 To calculate the average latency, you can run the provided script `latency.py` in the directory.
+Note that before running `latency.py`, you need to manually parse the output file and only keep the CDF-related outputs.
+Do not include any other lines, like the throughput.

 #### Figure 12 (a)(b)